casper-network/docs/source/docs/casper/workflow/token-transfer.md

 To request test tokens, follow these steps:
 1. Sign-in into the Casper Testnet with the Signer.
-2. Click on Tools on the top menu bar and then on Faucet from the drop-down menu.
+2. Click **Tools** on the top menu bar and then select **Faucet** from the drop-down menu.
-3. Select the Request tokens option against your public key on the Faucet webpage, as presented in Figure 5.
+3. Select the **Request tokens** option against your public key on the Faucet webpage, as shown in Figure 5.
 You can submit multiple requests to complete your testing.

     **Figure 5**: Casper Faucet Functionality